Revolution One: The Adored/For the World (2003–2007)

 Following the breakup of his previous band, Flynova, Bryan Roach continued writing music and working on songs with Memphis producer Skidd Mills, who offered a production deal.
 While recording early demos, Roach played all the instruments except for drums.
 Roach settled on The Adored for a band name, and he started performing around the St. Louis area with fill-in musicians, occasionally including members of Greenwheel.
 Permanent band members were eventually selected, including drummer Matt Fine and bassist Jesse Fine, followed by guitarist Tedd Foxx.
-The band continued writing songs, and in 2004 they showcased at the Double Door in Chicago, where the band caught the attention of a Columbia Records rep. The Adored inked a major-label deal with Columbia Records in fall 2004.
+The band continued writing songs, and in 2004 they showcased at the Double Door in Chicago, where the band caught the attention of a Columbia Records rep. The Adored signed a major-label deal with Columbia Records in fall 2004.

 The Adored entered the studio early in 2005 to begin work on their major-label debut with producer Garth Richardson.
 Around the same time they also adopted the name "For the World" to avoid confusion with L.A.-based power pop band The Adored.
 For the World finished recording their debut full-length album with Garth Richardson, and it was later mixed by Adam Kasper.
 For the World toured with The Juliana Theory.
 KPNT began spinning "Bullet in an Angel", and the band landed a slot playing the Pointfest music festival in St. Louis.
 After touring for over a year as For the World, Columbia Records recommended another name change.